nslavov/nikolai/_posts/2026-09-13-Raise-the-Bar.md

 <p class="intro"><span class="dropcap">M</span>uch of what surrounds us is imperfect or even deeply flawed.
-Instead of resignation and cynicism, we can choose to build something better by combining creativity to imagine what is possible, resourcefulness to make it feasible, openness to learn from those who disagree, and inspirational [mentorship](https://nikolai.slavovlab.net/Research,-mentoring,-and-teaching/) to propel an autocatalytic chain reaction.
+Instead of resignation and cynicism, we can choose to build something better by combining creativity to imagine what is possible, resourcefulness to make it feasible, openness to learn from those who disagree, and inspirational <a href="https://nikolai.slavovlab.net/Research,-mentoring,-and-teaching">mentorship</a> to propel an autocatalytic chain reaction.
 </p>

 ### Openness